 This course provides an introduction to the players and institutions of American politics.
 We will examine the behaviors of both governmental officials—elected and unelected—and extra-governmental actors such as the news media, interest groups, and political parties.
 Since this is a survey course, we will aim for breadth at the expense of much depth.
 Among the questions considered are: How Democratic is the U.S. Constitution?; What is the role of race in American Politics?; Why do we only have two major parties?; Why does Congress tend to move slowly?; Why do bureaucratic agencies use lots of formal rules?; Why does the mass media cover certain stories and not others?; and How do polls attempt to measure public opinion?
 This course will also place emphasis on the role of race, ethnicity, and income inequality in American politics.
 For most of these topics, what we cover serves as a gateway to more specialized upper-level courses that address them in greater detail.

 Intro to Politics and Social Justice (~40 - 60 students per course)

 If one wishes to challenge discrimination and oppression across the globe, it is vital to understand how systems of discrimination develop and are perpetuated.
 This class will familiarize students with key concepts and issues in social justice, including: social construction of various identities, discrimination, privilege and systemic oppression, implicit bias and socio-political activism.
 Since issues of social justice exist across the world, this course will emphasize the links between both American and global social justice issues.
 Political science is well-suited to the study of social justice issues related to race, gender, sexuality, class, ageism, ability and other social identities because it centers the discussion of power and the distribution of resources in understanding how particular identities shape people’s life experiences and outcomes.

-w/ emphasis on the Voting Rights Act; ~25 - 45 students per course)
+Minority Politics, Representation, and Voting Rights in the United States (Undergraduate Writing Course; ~25 - 45 students per course)